dapphub/klab/tutorial/tutorial.act.md

 ## Why Verify Formally

 Humans are bad at fully grasping the complexity of even very small software systems.
-Unit tests have been proven to be very ineffective at actually finding bugs.
+Unit tests have proven to be very ineffective at actually finding bugs.
 Formal methods give us the tools we need to ensure critical system invariants with a very high degree of confidence.

-In addition the process of generating a mathematically rigourus description of a software system nescessitates the kind of close reading and detailed attention that builds deep understanding and itself helps to uncover bugs.
+In addition, the process of generating a mathematically rigourus description of a software system nescessitates the kind of close reading and detailed attention that builds deep understanding and itself helps to uncover bugs.